Drenight/MIT6.824/ZooKeeper_notes.md

 - ```create(path, data, flags)```: Creates a znode with pathname ```path```, stores ```data```, return the name of the new znode.
   - ```flags``` enable a client to select the type of znode: regular, ephermeral and the sequential flag
+  - They are all EXCLUSIVE, return "NO" if exists
 - ```delete(path, version)```: Delets the znode```path```, if the znode is at the expected ```version```
 - ```exists(path, watch)```
 - ```getData(path, watch)```